 • Having an ITIN does NOT:

-• If the taxpayer has such an ITIN, the IRS should have sent the taxpayer Letter 5821.
+• If the taxpayer has an expired ITIN, the IRS should have sent the taxpayer Letter 5821.

-• If an ITIN has expired, the taxpayer must submit a Form W-7 to renew it.
+• The taxpayer must submit Form W-7 to renew it.
 This can be submitted separately or with the paper-filed tax return.
 Both options are discussed below.

-• A tax return e-filed with an expired ITIN will be accepted by the IRS; however, it will be processed without allowing any exemptions or credits claimed, and no refund will be issued.
+• A tax return e-filed with an expired ITIN will be accepted by the IRS, but the IRS won’t allow any exemptions or credits claimed, and won’t issue a refund.
 The IRS sends the taxpayer a notice explaining the delay in any refund and that the ITIN must be renewed.

 • Once the ITIN is renewed, any exemptions and credits will be processed, and any allowed refund issued.

-• If the ITIN is not renewed, the taxpayer may be subject to interest and penalties for any tax owed as a result of disallowed exemptions and credits.
+• If the ITIN is not renewed, the IRS may charge interest and penalties for any tax owed due to disallowed exemptions and credits.

 When the Taxpayer Obtains a Valid SSN and Previously Filed Using an ITIN